 Have you ever worried about choosing the best cheese for nachos when making them at home?
 In a world where the cheese options are endless, we’re here to help you break it down.

 I don’t know about you, but I find nachos to be an extremely satisfying snack when I want something cheesy and delicious.
-I can make them in the microwave in a pinch, or in the oven when I’m feeling fancy.
+I can make nachos in the air fryer in a pinch, or in the oven when I’m feeling fancy.
 The oven will give a crunchier finish in the end, but there’s not always time for that!

 The topping options are also plentiful: sour cream, guacamole, your choice of protein, jalapenos, pico de gallo, beans, and olives.
 Then there are the chips.
 Tortilla chips, Doritos, or even homemade tortilla chips will give you that perfect crunch factor.